Generalized range of slow random walks on trees: Introduction

 \end{theo} This last theorem just prove that if the factor $(\sum_{j=1}^{\lfloor k/\beta \rfloor}H_j(\mathbf{t}))^{-1}$ only concerns the beginning of the trajectory, that is the sites at a distance $\lfloor |x|/\beta\rfloor $ of the root (if $x$ is a visited vertex), then things go back to normal: there is no more multiple interactions between $\mathbb{X}$ and $\mathbb V$. \\

-We can imagine more examples like the ones we present above (for example we did not act very much on function $g_n$), but for now let us introduce a more general result with general hypothesis on $g_n$ and $\mathbf f^n$.
+We can imagine more examples like the ones we present above (by acting more on the function $g_n$ as we did for example) but for now, let us introduce a more general result with general hypothesis on $g_n$ and $\mathbf f^n$.